-Supported cross frames and diaphragms
+Supported cross-rames and diaphragms

 For girders modeled as single beam elements, diaphragms are modeled as a beam running between the girders.
-For girders modeled with the web as plate elements, as in this model, diaphragms are modeled as a plate element running between the girders.
+For girders modeled with the web as shell elements, as in this model, diaphragms are modeled as a shell element running between the girders.